-- a) The Participants shall undertake the review of this Sector Understanding as follows: - 1) In the fourth calendar year following the effective date of this Sector Understanding and, regularly thereafter, in each case with three months prior notice given by the Secretariat. - 2) At the request of a Participant after due consultation, provided that three months prior notice has been given by the Secretariat and the requesting Participant provides a written explanation of the reason for, and objectives of, the review as well as a summary of the consultations preceding its request. - 3) Modalities of update of minimum premium rates and minimum interest rates are set out in Appendixes II and III respectively.
+- a) The Participants shall undertake the review of this Sector Understanding as follows: - 1) In calendar year 2019 and every fourth year thereafter, in each case with three months prior notice given by the Secretariat. - 2) At the request of a Participant after due consultation, provided that three months prior notice has been given by the Secretariat and the requesting Participant provides a written explanation of the reason for, and objectives of, the review as well as a summary of the consultations preceding its request. - 3) Modalities of update of minimum premium rates and minimum interest rates are set out in Appendixes II and III respectively.